pydata/xarray/doc/user-guide/weather-climate.rst

-- Access of basic datetime components via the ``dt`` accessor (in this case just "year", "month", "day", "hour", "minute", "second", "microsecond", "season", "dayofyear", "dayofweek", and "days_in_month"):
+- Access of basic datetime components via the ``dt`` accessor (in this case just "year", "month", "day", "hour", "minute", "second", "microsecond", "season", "dayofyear", "dayofweek", and "days_in_month") with the addition of "calendar", absent from pandas:

 .. ipython:: python